emedware/flat-diamond/README.md

 Because of prototyping, `Secluded<Plane>` has access to all the functionalities of `DuckCourier` (and therefore of `Plane`) while never interfering with `DuckCourier::wingSpan`.
 Also, having several secluded class in the legacy list will only create several "heads" who will share a prototype.

-`DuckCourier` on another hand, _can_ interfere with `Plane::wingSpan` if needed thanks to the fact a `Secluded` class is also a function to retrieve a private part.
+`DuckCourier` on another hand, _can_ interfere with `Plane::wingSpan` if needed thanks to the fact a `Secluded` class is also a function to retrieve the private part.

 ```ts
 import { Seclude } from 'flat-diamond'